Cindy Byrd: Oklahoma State Department of Health audit

 In April 2020, Byrd's office opened an audit into the Oklahoma State Department of Health on the request of Attorney General Mike Hunter.
 The audit was completed and turned into the Attorney General's office on May 21, 2021, however, five days later Attorney General Mike Hunter resigned.
 Hunter's replacement, John M. O'Connor decided not to release the audit.
 On February 9, 2022, Byrd's office released the audit without notifying the Attorney General's office.
 Byrd stated "I believe all public records should be open and easily accessible to the taxpayers, this audit is an inspection of existing public records.
 Consequently, my final audit report is neither confidential nor exempt from the Open Records Act.
 I feel compelled, both legally and ethically, to release the full audit report to the public.
 Oklahoma taxpayers paid for it — they should get to see it.”
 The audit found during the COVID-19 pandemic prepayments were made in violation of the Oklahoma Constitution and $5.4 million in goods have still not been received.

 2022 campaign

 In the 2022 Oklahoma elections, Byrd ran for reelection against a Republican primary challenge by Steven McQuillen.
 Political action committees spent thousands of dollars in Pro-McQuillen or Anti-Byrd ads.
 Some of the ads attacking Byrd were linked to the Epic Charter Schools co-founders David Chaney and Ben Harris.
 Byrd defeated McQuillen in the primary election on June 28 and since no other party's candidate filed for the race she was reelected by the Republican primary.

-2026 Lieutenant Governor campaign
+2026 campaigns

 In January 2025, Byrd filed to run for Lieutenant Governor of Oklahoma to succeed the term limited incumbent Matt Pinnell.
+She later withdrew from the Lieutenant Governor's race and instead filed for the 2026 Oklahoma State Treasurer election.